-Dr. Rachael Hernandez (Ph.D., Indiana University Purdue University – Indianapolis) is a Postdoctoral Research Fellow in the Department of Communication.
+Rachael Hernandez (Ph.D., Indiana University Purdue University – Indianapolis) is an Assistant Professor in the Department of Communication.
 Her research explores communication about sensitive health-related topics.
-Currently, her research focuses primarily on 1) the motivations for managing private information about sexual health, and 2) how implicit biases against social groups (e.g. along the lines of race, gender, and age) have the potential to influence physician-patient communication.
+Currently, her research focuses primarily on 1) how people manage information about health risk behaviors, and 2) how implicit biases against social groups (e.g. along the lines of race, gender, and age) have the potential to influence clinician-patient communication.
 Using interpretive methods, she integrates theories and perspectives from communication and bioethics into her research.
-Rachael’s research has been published in Qualitative Health Research, Teaching and Learning in Medicine, Medical Teacher, and other nationally recognized journals.
+Rachael’s research has been published in Health Communication, the Journal of Health Communication, Academic Medicine, and other nationally recognized journals.